Yusuf-M-Mirza/Project-2/README.md

   - IT Support is **9.4% _higher_** than Financial Analysts
   - Project Managers are **6.1% _higher_** HR Managers

-- Additionally, all illnesses named in the dataset are musculoskeletal diseases (MSDs) and are all related to poor ergonomics whilst working desk jobs:
+- Additionally, all illnesses named in the dataset are musculoskeletal diseases (MSDs) and are all related to poor ergonomics while working desk jobs:
   - **Eye Strain**
   - **Neck Pain**
   - **Shoulder Pain**
   - **Wrist Pain**
   - **Back Pain**

+ - Accept the null hypothesis

 <div align="center">
   <img src="https://i.imgur.com/KQlUxpw.png" alt="TfL Cycle Hire" width="500" />
   <p><em>Figure 5: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

-- **_"Advancements in the age of employees as well as the number of hours worked per week lead to higher rates of physical illness"_**.
+- **H₀: _"Advancements in the age of employees as well as the number of hours worked per week lead to higher rates of physical illness"_**.

 - R² is **0.0066 for Age** & **0.0084 for Hours Per Week** (α=0.05).
 It shows there is practically no correlation between either of these variables and the prevalence of physical illness, which thus disproves the hypothesis for this dataset.